Logistic map: Window, intermittent

 This formula was derived for p to be a prime number, but in fact it is possible to calculate with good accuracy the number of stable p- periodic points for non-prime p as well.

 The window width (the difference between a where the window begins and a where the window ends) is widest for windows with period 3 and narrows for larger periods.
 For example, the window width for a window with period 13 is about 3.13 × 10−6.
 Rough estimates suggest that about 10% of $[ r_{\infty}, 4]$ is in the window region, with the rest dominated by chaotic orbits.

 The change from chaos to a window as r is increased is caused by a tangent bifurcation, where the map curve is tangent to the diagonal of y = x at the moment of bifurcation, and further parameter changes result in two fixed points where the curve and the line intersect.
 For a window of period p, the iterated map $f^p(x)$ exhibits tangent bifurcation, resulting in stable p-periodic orbits.
 The exact value of the bifurcation point for a window of period 3 is known, and if the value of this bifurcation point r is $r_3$, then $r_3 = 1 + \sqrt{8} = 3.828427...$.
 The outline of this bifurcation can be understood by considering the graph of $f^3(x)$ (vertical axis $x_{n+3}$, horizontal axis $x_n$).

 Graph of $f^3(x)$ when r is slightly less than 3.
 The graph is not tangent except at the fixed points, and there are no 3-periodic points.

 When a is exactly 3, the graph touches the diagonal at exactly three points, resulting in three periodic points.

 When a is slightly greater than 3, the graph passes the diagonal and splits into stable and unstable 3-periodic points.

-When we look at the behavior of $x_n$ when r = 3.8282, which is slightly smaller than the branch point $r_3$, we can see that in addition to the irregular changes, there is also a behavior that changes periodically with approximately three periods, and these occur alternately.
+The behavior of $x_n$ when r = 3.8282, which is slightly smaller than the branch point $r_3$, shows, in addition to the irregular changes, a behavior that changes periodically with approximately three periods, and these occur alternately.
 This type of periodic behavior is called a "laminar", and the irregular behavior is called a burst, in analogy with fluids.
 There is no regularity in the length of the time periods of the bursts and laminars, and they change irregularly.
-However, when we observe the behavior at r = 3.828327, which is closer to $r_3$, the average length of the laminars is longer and the average length of the bursts is shorter than when r = 3.8282.
-If we further increase r, the length of the laminars becomes larger and larger, and at $r_3$ it changes to a perfect three- period.
+However, the behavior at r = 3.828327, which is closer to $r_3$, shows that the average length of the laminars is longer and the average length of the bursts is shorter than when r = 3.8282.
+If r is further increased, the length of the laminars becomes larger and larger, and at $r_3$ it changes to a perfect three- period.